 “The discipline of budgeting, the discipline of actively planning for and managing your money and the skill of making the little that you have go further by planning and recording your financial behaviour,” is what Kenyan youth are lacking, says Qubu.

 Research shows that people who use financial services like mobile money are more likely to lift themselves out of poverty, and stay out of poverty, compared with those who don’t.
 But access to digital financial services isn’t enough, young people need access to more complex services, like saving and borrowing.

-But how can we help young people move to these more complicated forms of finance without a crisis?
+FSD commissioned Well Told Story to research what moves people from basic mobile transactions to more advanced uses.
+We found that, in most cases, it’s a crisis.
+Which made us wonder: how can we help young people move to these more complex forms of finance before there’s a crisis?
 That’s where Shujaaz and Well Told Story comes in.

 “Imagine the Excel spread sheet meeting the Shujaaz comic,” and you begin to understand #PesaPersonas and the Touch Doh app.
 Still in beta testing, Touch Doh uses Shujaaz time-tested ability to communicate with young people, it uses animation to track young people’s income and expenditures, portraying one’s financial life like a video game.